 Some individuals find wearing gloves reduces discomfort when their fingers contact the jump surface.
 Whenever a person is working with tools it is also a good idea to consider safety glasses.

 Lubricate metal contact points (spring hook to frame pin and spring hook to mat cleat) with grease.
 Oils such as 3-in-1 oil or WD-40 tend to drip off the spring onto the floor and therefore do not lubricate adequately.
-Check the condition of the lubricant every 3-4 weeks of use.
+Check the condition of the lubricant periodically.
+Click here for Spring Lubrication Instructions

 If you use your rebounder only ½ hour per day, you put over 1 million bounces on the springs in the course of a year.
 At this usage level, we recommend replacement of the entire set of springs after 1 year of use.